Logo

 The treatment can be divided into pharmacological (medication) and surgical options.

-Patients will usually be treated with medications as a first option.
-Surgery is usually reserved for patients who have failed medical treatment or who have recurrent anal fissures.
+Patients in Singapore with anal fissure will usually be treated with medications as a first option.
+Surgery is generally reserved for patients who have failed medical treatment or who have recurrent anal fissures.

 There are two common medications used to treat anal fissures.
 They both have the same medicinal effect of relaxing the resting tone of the anal muscle and hence allowing the anal fissure to have a chance to heal.
-The success rate of treatment with medication is more than 60%, though recurrences are also fairly common after a period of time following completion of treatment.
+The success rate of treatment with medication is more than 60%, though recurrences are also fairly common after some time following completion of treatment.

 Surgery is reserved as a second-line treatment for patients who have failed or are unable to tolerate the side effects of the medications.
 In addition, surgery is also considered for recurrent anal fissures after completion of medications.
 The surgical option is known as Lateral Sphincterotomy, and it involves cutting/dividing part of the anal sphincter muscle so that the muscle ring is disrupted, and the resting anal tone is decreased.
 The skin tag can also be removed during the same sitting.
 There is a small chance of some flatus/gas and occasional liquid stool leakage from the anus after this surgery.